wonma/My-Learning-Tracker/log.md

 ### JavaScript - Coded 'To-do app' along with Udemy JS course

-- Learned :
-  How to code to-do logic (live-search, adding new items, starting off in clean slate)
+:small_orange_diamond: How to code to-do logic (live-search, adding new items, starting off in clean slate)

-- Started :
-  Asking questions in the course Q&A section and trying to think about others' questions, finding answers together (for the contents of the lectures I've already passed.
+:new: Started asking questions in the course Q&A section and trying to think about others' questions, finding answers together (for the contents of the lectures I've already passed.
 Good job, Wonmi!

 ### Solved Challenge 01
 **Mission** : Deleting filtered items(elements that have the same value).